edyspider/VSCodeProjectFolderManagement/README.md

 ![VSCodeProjectFolderManagement](img/logo.png)

-Create and manage folder structure for all kind of vscode projects.
+Create and manage folder structure for VSCode projects.

 ---

 ## Features

-This extension allows you to create and manage project folders structure for all kind of projects.
+This extension allows you to create and manage folders structure for all VSCode projects.
-You can set multiple folder structure that best suits you or your projects.
+You can set multiple folder structure and several subfolder levels that best suits your needs.

 ---

+## Requirements

+* `Visual Studio Code`.

+---

 ## Settings

+* `vsCodeProjectFolderManagement.folderStructure`: This configuration allows you to define folder structure for different projects.

 ---

 ## Commands

+This extension contributes the following commands:

+* `ES-PFM: Create Project Folder Structure`: This command creates the folder structure for a VSCode project.

 ---

 ## Known Issues

----

-## Release Notes

----

-### Added Features

-### Removed Features
+There are no reported issues.

 ---